Hyde Park-Kenwood polling sites - hpherald.com

 Herald Staff Report

-The mayoral and aldermanic election will take place on Feb.
-26. Polls will be open from 6 a.m. to 7 p.m.
+The mayoral and aldermanic election will take place tomorrow.
+Polls will be open from 6 a.m. to 7 p.m.
 Anyone in line before 7 p.m. has the right to vote.

 The mayoral race has taken center stage in the election with 14 candidates in the running to be mayor of Chicago.
 Gery Chico, Bill Daley, Amara Enyia, Bob Fioretti, LaShawn Ford, Jerry Joyce, John Kolzar, Lori Lightfoot, Garry McCarthy, Susan Mendoza, Toni Preckwinkle, Neal Sales-Griffin, Paul Vallas and Willie Wilson all are in the race.

-In the 4th Ward aldermanic race, Ebony Lucas is running against Ald.
+In the 4th ward aldermanic race, Ebony Lucas is running against Ald.
 Sophia King.
 In the 5th Ward, Ald.
-Leslie Hariston is being challenged by Gabriel Piemonte and William Calloway.
+Leslie Hairston is being challenged by Gabriel Piemonte and William Calloway.

 If a candidate, in any race, does not receive more than 50 percent of the vote, there will be a run-off on April 2 between two candidates who received the most votes on Feb.
 26.